Madhan13K/SAP-Availability-Upload-Files/README.md

 ## 🔽 Download

-To download the project as a ZIP file:
+To download the project as a ZIP file into your local:

 1. Click the green **Code** button.
 2. Select **Download ZIP**.